-Sir Seewoosagur Ramgoolam International Airport, the primary airport in Mauritius, was re-designed to cope with increased traffic - experienced and anticipated.
-As part of the design processes, CHAM was contracted by Gustave Maurel & Fils to simulate fire control measures operating within the main and baggage halls.
+The Sir Seewoosagur Ramgoolam International Airport is the primary airport in Mauritius.
+It has been re-designed to cope with greatly increased traffic experienced over recent years and anticipated for the future.
+As part of the design processes, CHAM limited was contracted by Gustave Maurel & Fils to undertake a simulation of the fire control measures operating within its main and baggage halls.

-The project involved importing a 3D model of the new terminal building and incorporating its major structures, heat sources and ventilation system to investigate heat and smoke dispersion from a hypothetical exhibition car fire in the departure hall on its first floor; an, a luggage fire in the passport control area on level 2.
+The project involved importing a 3D model of the new terminal building for the SSR airport and incorporating its major structures, heat sources and ventilation system.
+The purpose was to investigate the heat and smoke dispersion from a hypothetical exhibition car fire located in the departure hall on its first floor; and, secondly, a luggage fire located in the passport control area on level 2.